 Ken Taylor

-Ken and Bola Taylor invited Christ into their lives at the height of their professional music careers.
-Bola was a jazz-pop singer, Ken a rising musical director/arranger.
-Before becoming Christians, both toured Southeast Asian night clubs and concert stages.
-Ken and Bola have been described as musicianaries as they use extremely creative ministries and relevant strategies in sharing the gospel to the Japanese.
+Ken Taylor invited Christ into his life at the height of his professional music career.
+Ken a rising musical director/arranger.
+Before becoming Christians, he toured Southeast Asian night clubs and concert stages.
+Ken and his wife Bola (who graduated to glory in 2015) have been described as musicianaries as they use extremely creative ministries and relevant strategies in sharing the gospel to the Japanese.

 As a modern church planter, Ken is involved in effective evangelistic mission strategies and projects.